Jeff Gianola: Career

+Gianola anchored the CBS Weekend News on the weekend of May 16–17, 2020, during a period when the network's broadcast center in New York City was closed because of the COVID-19 pandemic and its affiliate stations performed substitute anchor duties, from their own studios, on weekends for a time.

+In July 2025, Gianola announced that he plans to retire in October 2025.

+Personal

 Gianola is the father of five children; two girls from a previous marriage and three children with his current wife, Shannon.
 The family lives in Tigard.
 Gianola is the president and founder of the Wednesday's Child Foundation.
 This foundation helps to raise funds for children in foster care to participate in activities such as camps, lessons, and sports teams.